jared-m-peg/jared-m-peg/Guide_RouterOS7.md

 ```

 Then check:
 ```text
 /ip dhcp-server network print
 ```

-The router is now ready to hand out addresses to all VLANs
+The router is now ready to hand out addresses to all VLANs.

 Under Bridge -> Ports double click on each interface (ether2/3/4/5), go to the VLAN tab, and set Frame Types to:
 admit only untagged and priority tagged

-After this we move to the bridge VLAN table cleanup, because your current VLAN table is still missing the access assignments for:
+After this we'll move to the bridge VLAN table cleanup, because our current VLAN table is still missing the access assignments for:

 ether2 → VLAN10
 ether4 → VLAN20
 ether5 → VLAN30

-and then we configure the WiFi SSIDs.
+and then we'll configure the WiFi SSIDs.

 Fix Bridge VLAN table - NOT NECESSARY